Demand-Driven Infrastructure with AWS Auto Scaling - Designing and Optimizing Scaling Policies

 Overview of Auto Scaling

 Auto Scaling is a service that automatically scales resources based on demand.
 It adds instances when traffic increases and removes them when traffic decreases.
 This prevents both cost waste from over-provisioning and performance degradation from under-provisioning.
 It offers three types of scaling policies - target tracking, step, and predictive - which you can use according to your workload characteristics.
+Auto Scaling applies not only to EC2 but also to ECS services, DynamoDB tables, Aurora replicas, and SageMaker endpoints, though this article focuses on the most common use case: EC2 Auto Scaling Groups.

 Designing Scaling Policies